What is the Water Quality in Riverside, California?

-Information about water quality in Riverside, California can be surprising.
+Information about water quality in Riverside can be surprising.

-- Use Berkey filters with activated carbon to filter out 11 of the 17 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 65% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

-- To filter out 15 of the 17 contaminants, consider a Reverse Osmosis water filtration system for your house.
+- To filter out 22 of the 24 contaminants (91.7%), consider a Reverse Osmosis water filtration system for your house.

 - They have the benefit of filtering out heavy hitters like:

 - 1,4-Dioxane – “Exposure may cause damage to the central nervous system, liver and kidneys.”